Kaltsoon/react-native-material/material/2-react-native-basics.md

 export default RepositoryList;
 ```

 _Do not_ alter the contents of the `repositories` variable, it should contain everything you need to complete this exercise.
-Render the _RepositoryList_ component in the _Main_ component which we previously added into the _Main.jsx_ file in the _components_ directory.
+Render the _RepositoryList_ component in the _Main_ component which we previously added to the _Main.jsx_ file.
 The rated repository list should roughly look something like this:

 ![Application preview](images/5.png)

 ## Style

-Now that we have a basic understanding how core components work and we can use them to build a simple user interface it is time to add some style.
+Now that we have a basic understanding of how core components work and we can use them to build a simple user interface it is time to add some style.
 In [part 2](/en/part2/adding_styles_to_react_app) we learned that in the browser environment we can define React component's style properties using CSS.
 We had an option to either define these styles inline using the `style` prop or in a CSS file with a suitable selector.

-There are many similarties in the way style properties are attached to React Native's core components and CSS.
+There are many similarities in the way style properties are attached to React Native's core components and the way they are attached to DOM elements.
 In React Native most of the core components accept a prop called `style`.
-The `style` prop accepts an object with style attributes and their values.
-These style properties are in most cases the same as in CSS, however property names are in _camelCase_.
-This means that CSS properties such as `padding-top` and `font-size` written as `paddingTop` and `fontSize`.
+The `style` prop accepts an object with style properties and their values.
+These style properties are in most cases the same as in CSS, however, property names are in _camelCase_.
+This means that CSS properties such as `padding-top` and `font-size` are written as `paddingTop` and `fontSize`.
 Here is a simple example of how to use the `style` prop:

 ```javascript
 import React from 'react';